 2. Rotterdam’s Shopping Zone

-Korte Lijnbaan forms part of Lijnbaan, Rotterdam’s fairly unremarkable network of pedestrianised shopping streets.
-So why is this included in the walking tour?
+Korte Lijnbaan forms part of Lijnbaan, a fairly unremarkable network of pedestrianised shopping streets, but one with a claim to fame.

 Today, it has lost its shine and its shops are a little down market.
-Nonetheless, it is pleasant and, as a cycle-free zone, you don’t run the risk of cyclists approaching you from behind you like silent assassins!
+Nonetheless, this cycle-free zone is pleasant and you don’t run the risk of cyclists approaching you from behind you like silent assassins!

 When you reach the statue of the rasslin’ bears, take a right, and when you reach the tram tracks take a left.
 You are now in Beustraverse, another shopping street.